 The Republican race for state treasurer remains close as Steven Johnson and Caryn Tyson are neck and neck, with Johnson pulling ahead by less than 500 votes.
 In a close race for secretary of state, Scott J. Schwab surpassed Mike Brown with a 55 percent majority.

 A full list of unofficial results is available on the 2022 Kansas Primary Election unofficial results page.
-According to the Kansas Secretary of State Twitter account, over 20,000 provisional ballots have yet to be reviewed.
+Although the secretary of state completed the audit for Kansas’ 105 counties on August 17, the results need to be certified before they are official.